What is Periop 101 for Ambulatory Surgery Centers?

 Why Should I Offer Ambulatory Periop 101 to My Staff?

-- Ambulatory Periop 101 is written by expert perioperative nurse-authors, peer-reviewed, and always current with the latest AORN Guidelines for Perioperative Practice (previously titled Perioperative Standards and Recommended Practices).
+- Ambulatory Periop 101 is written by expert perioperative nurse-authors, peer-reviewed, and always current with the latest AORN Guidelines for Perioperative Practice.

 - Offering evidence-based education to nurses has been shown to reduce staff turnover by as much as 25% and to improve nurse satisfaction.
 Outcomes like these will elevate your facility to employer-of-choice.

 - Hospitals nationwide have used our evidence-based education program to recruit, educate, and retain new perioperative nurses since 1999.

 - Participants who successfully complete this program will receive 43.3 nursing contact hours.
 Plus, students receive a complimentary one-year AORN membership.